sebsto/amplify-ios-getting-started/06_add_storage.md

 ## Load image when data are retrieved from the API

-Now that we have our backend functions available, let's load the images when the API returns.
-The central place to add this behaviour is when the app construct a `Note` UI object from the `NoteData` returned by the API.
+Now that we have our backend functions available, let's load the images when the API call returns.  he central place to add this behaviour is when the app construct a `Note` UI object from the `NoteData` returned by the API.

 Open `ContentView.swift` and update the `Note`'s initializer: